-1. May NOT have been placed is principal's D-Hall, AEP, suspended during the semester, or received a "U" in conduct
+1. May NOT have been placed is principal's D-Hall, AEP, suspended during the semester, or received a "U" in conduct.

 NOTE: Parent request days count toward absences.
 Approved college days do not count toward absences for exemption purposes.
-Students who start or end the day or return to school with a valid doctor signed excuse within 3 days and are marked as a medical absence do not count towards exemption related absence.
+Students who start or end the day or return to school with a valid doctor signed excuse will have that days absence coded as a medical absence (excused).
+That single day does not count toward exemption related absences.
+These notes must be submitted to the attendance clerk within 3 days.
+All excused absences, unexcused absences, and parent request days will count toward absences for exemption purposes.
+Approved college days do not count toward absences for exam purposes.